steelbreeze/state.js/README.md

 2. An interface and implementation of *active state configuration*; this allows multiple concurrent instances of the same state machine model
 3. A set of functions that provide the state machine runtime

-The API is bound to a global object of you choosing through CommonJS, or our own secret sauce for web browsers.
+The API is bound to a global object of you choosing.

 ### Node
 #### 1. Install state.js in your project: